Looking for New Members!

 Make a Joyful Noise!

 It’s true – joining a choir is good for the soul.
-Peoria International Choir is always on the lookout for new talent to bring their unique sound and fresh energies to the choir.
+Peoria International Choir is always on the lookout for new talent to bring fresh energies to the choir.
 If you are looking for a new challenge, are a passionate singer, and think you have what it takes, we’d love to hear from you.

 Singing in a choir has tremendous benefits!

 1) Feels Great!

 Research has shown for some time that singing in a choir has tremendous benefits for physical and mental well-being, leading some to campaign for it to be prescribed as a treatment for medical conditions!